It doesn't have to end in foreclosure or repossession

 - A deed in lieu of foreclosure

 We want to discuss your options, but please do not delay.
-Contact us as soon as you realize you cannot afford to make your payment.
-If you want to discuss options for avoiding foreclosure, please call (503) 239-1120 or (800) 697-8996.
+Contact us as soon as you realize you can't afford to make your payment.

 To evaluate your eligibility for the options listed above, we may ask for the following documents.
 Please have them available if requested: